 Cernan left NASA for private business, which included starting the company The Cernan Co. for management and consulting in areas such as aerospace.
 While he did not fly the shuttle, he did report on it for ABC for a time.
 He also was chair of the board for Johnson Engineering, a company that specialized in space crew stations.

 Speaking in his NASA oral interview, Cernan recalled a speech he had given in 1973 about Apollo 17's legacy.
-Most of his feelings on that haven't changed three decades later, he said.
+Most of his feelings on that hadn't changed three decades later, he said.

 "I said, 'I've been tired of being called the end.
 Apollo 17 is not the end.
 It's just the beginning of a whole new era in the history of mankind.'
 Of course at that time I said, 'We're not only going to go back to the moon, we will be on our way to Mars by the turn of the century.' "